giyyapan/Kageboushi/README.md

 ```
 for useing bootstrap3, font-awesome and jquery

-Then your new project will be ready to use.
+then your new project will be ready to use.

 ##Run your new project